krishnabalajiwork/farmai-assistant/README.md

 ## 🙏 Acknowledgments

-- **Atlan Team**: For inspiring this project through their internship opportunity
 - **Agricultural Experts**: Knowledge base compiled from various agricultural institutions
 - **Open Source Community**: LangChain, Streamlit, and other amazing tools
 - **Farmers Worldwide**: The ultimate inspiration for democratizing agricultural knowledge